carpentries-incubator/ml4bio-workshop/_episodes/05-logit-ann.md

 In the visual above that compares linear regression to logistic regression, we can see the "S" shaped function is defined by $p = \frac{1}{1+e^{-(w_0+w_1x_1)}}$.
 The "S" shaped function is the inverse of the logistic function of __odds__.
 It guarantees that the outcome will be between 0 and 1.
-Recall that probability is always between 0 and 1.
+This allows us to treat the outcome as a probability, which also must be between 0 and 1.

 > ## Definition
 >